voodoo/caveman-guide/src/content/blog/20-caveman-wellness/index.md

 ## Time restricted eating

+I don't know about you, but when I tried intermittent fasting, I found I could not sleep.
+That first night, my body was telling me to eat something.
+All night long - and I did not sleep.

 Time restricted eating (TRE) is a form of intermittent fasting that focuses on limiting the daily eating window.
+It is something I can do.
+Forever.

 Here's a concise overview:

 1. Concept: Consume all daily calories within a specific time frame, typically 8-12 hours.
 4 is better.